Chakra: Buddhist tantra

-Chakras clearly play a key role in Tibetan Buddhism, and are considered to be the pivotal providence of Tantric thinking.
+Chakras play a key role in Tibetan Buddhism, and are considered to be the pivotal providence of Tantric thinking.
 And, the precise use of the chakras across the gamut of tantric sadhanas gives little space to doubt the primary efficacy of Tibetan Buddhism as distinct religious agency, that being that precise revelation that, without Tantra there would be no Chakras, but more importantly, without Chakras, there is no Tibetan Buddhism.
 The highest practices in Tibetan Buddhism point to the ability to bring the subtle pranas of an entity into alignment with the central channel, and to thus penetrate the realisation of the ultimate unity, namely, the "organic harmony" of one's individual consciousness of Wisdom with the co-attainment of All-embracing Love, thus synthesizing a direct cognition of absolute Buddhahood.

-According to Samuel, the buddhist esoteric systems developed cakra and nadi as "central to their soteriological process".
+According to Samuel, the Buddhist esoteric systems developed cakra and nāḍi as "central to their soteriological process".
 The theories were sometimes, but not always, coupled with a unique system of physical exercises, called yantra yoga or 'phrul 'khor.
 Chakras, according to the Bon tradition, enable the gestalt of experience, with each of the five major chakras, being psychologically linked with the five experiential qualities of unenlightened consciousness, the six realms of woe.

-The tsa lung practice embodied in the Trul khor lineage, unbaffles the primary channels, thus activating and circulating liberating prana.
+The Tsa Lung practice embodied in the Trul khor lineage, unbaffles the primary channels, thus activating and circulating liberating prana.
 Yoga awakens the deep mind, thus bringing forth positive attributes, inherent gestalts, and virtuous qualities.
 In a computer analogy, the screen of one's consciousness is slated and an attribute-bearing file is called up that contains necessary positive or negative, supportive qualities.
 Tantric practice is said to eventually transform all experience into clear light.
 The practice aims to liberate from all negative conditioning, and the deep cognitive salvation of freedom from control and unity of perception and cognition.

+Hinduism

+Shaiva and Shakta tantra

+Some early Shaivite formulations of chakras can be seen in the six-cakra system of the Netra Tantra (700-850 CE) and the eight-cakra system of the Kaulajñāna-nirṇ aya.
+However, the chakra methodology is extensively developed in the goddess tradition of Hinduism called Shaktism.
+It is an important concept in Shakta practice, along with yantras, mandalas, and kundalini yoga.
+In Shakta Tantrism, a chakra means a "circle" or an "energy center" within, as well as being a term for group rituals such as chakra-puja (worship within a circle), which may or may not involve tantric practice.
+The chakra-based system is a part of the meditative exercises that came to be known as yoga.

+Within Kundalini yoga, the techniques of breathing exercises, visualizations, mudras, bandhas, kriyas, and mantras are focused on manipulating the flow of subtle energy through chakras.